 • Asbestos Corrugated Cement Roofing Sheets were used in a number of applications including garages, sheds and commercial buildings.

 • Vinyl Tiles containing asbestos were used until the 1980s.
 Often hidden beneath other flooring, asbestos tiles were commonly used prior to more decorative finishes.

 • Asbestos Sheet Vinyl was used as a backing material or as a decorative finish.
 These may be found in toilet seats, cisterns or window sills.

 • Asbestos Textured Coatings were used to cover walls and ceilings from the 1960s until the 1980s.
 A well-known brand of textured coating that did contain asbestos was Artex.
 The patterns used for textured coatings included swirls and circles.

 • Asbestos Pipe Insulation was used to insulate hot water pipes, both in commercial and residential properties.
 The insulation coated the outside of pipes and often wrapped in a protective coating or painted, making it difficult to identify.

 • Asbestos Loose Fill insulation is among the most dangerous forms.
 It was used to insulate floors and walls in primarily commercial buildings.
 It was also used in the ship-building industry.
 Loose fill asbestos usually has a blue-grey or white in color, and looks similar to candy floss.

-According to the National Institute for Occupational Health and Safety (NIOHS), there are 75 different jobs that can expose workers to asbestos, with those jobs primarily involving construction and manufacturing.
-Approximately 107,000 workers are affected by asbestos each year.
+According to the National Institute for Occupational Safety and Health (NIOSH), there are 75 different jobs that can expose workers to asbestos, with those jobs primarily involving construction and manufacturing.
+Thousands of American workers are still affected by asbestos each year.

 Mesothelioma is a serious illness that has been linked to asbestos exposure in medical literature.
 It is estimated that there will be many new cases after 2020 due to the latency period of 20-50 years after being first exposed to asbestos.